 Rhetorical analysis serves importantly as a vehicle for understanding propaganda and the strategic considerations giving rise to it.
 It helps explain why, for example, in the immediate wake of the 9/11 bombings, the Bush administration chose to evade the hard questions of motivation for the attacks and to respond instead with a sanitized, melodramatic framing of the crisis, coupled with the launch of a vaguely defined, seemingly unlimited “war on terror.”
 It also helps to explain why the press, the Democrats, and the Republicans in Congress deferred to the administration, adding their own exaggerations, evasions, and outright distortions to those of the administration in the aftermath of 9/11, and how the rhetoric of antiterrorism led from the Trade Towers and the Pentagon to the bombings of Baghdad.
 The troubled occupation of Iraq provides further evidence that what worked rhetorically in the short run has been a source of subsequent difficulties.

 The case for invading Iraq was made soon after the Gulf War ended in1991 with Saddam Hussein still in power, but it took a giant leap forward ten years later with the 9/11/2001 attacks.
 Active discussion took place shortly after the attacks in Secretary of Defense Donald Rumsfeld’s war council about building a case for removing Saddam Hussein’s regime from power.
-A major television speech by the president to the Congress on September 20, 2001, was a step in that direction.
+A major television speech by the President to the Congress on September 20, 2001, was a step in that direction.
 There he framed the 9/11 attacks as an assault on America’s sacred virtues of freedom and democracy and launched his “war on terror.”
-In the wake of 9/11, the news media spoke as one in their condemnation of the attacks and in support of the president, helping send his approval ratings from below 50 percent before 9/11 to nearly 90 percent, a record high, after September 20.
+In the wake of 9/11, the news media spoke as one in their condemnation of the attacks and in support of the President, helping send his approval ratings from below 50 percent before 9/11 to nearly 90 percent, a record high, after September 20.

 The 9/11 attacks and the melodramatic crisis rhetoric that followed made the invasion of Iraq politically feasible.
-No sooner had the president completed his televised “Address to the Congress” on 9/20 then the pundits joined as one in concluding that the president had demonstrated extraordinary leadership ability.
+No sooner had the President completed his televised “Address to the Congress” on 9/20 then the pundits joined as one in concluding that he had demonstrated extraordinary leadership ability.
 Threat-induced crisis rhetoric routinely has that effect.
 Said Denise M. Bostdorff, who has studied the genre.
 It has enabled American presidents to show leadership, grab headlines, exhibit toughness, and demand unity.
 (Bostdorff, 1994) It also gains them policy support on unrelated issues, increases their party’s electoral power, accrues symbolic reserves, and helps them weather untidy endings.
 Crisis rhetoric, says Elisabeth Anker, is often melodramatic, presenting conflict in the simplistic terms of pure good versus pure evil.
 The events of 9/11 in particular seemed to cry out for a hyperbolic, decontextualized account of what had occurred, akin to cowboy westerns and children’s fables.